Gradual-Typing/Grift/research.md

       + Arrays
 + Understanding of Where Future Research is Heading

-The following is a rough time line subject to extensive modification as we gain experiance and wisdom.
+The following is a rough time line subject to extensive modification as we gain experience and wisdom.
 Weeks are dated be the Monday starting each week.

-0. (20/07/15)
+0. (20/07/15) Preliminary Framework Setup
+   + Write Outline of Paper
+   + Finish a general benchmarking framework that keeps track of results indexed by commits.
 1. (27/07/15)
 2. (20/07/15)
 3. (03/08/15)